 have demonstrated environmental stewardship and dedication to sustaining and improving our environment.

-The City of Lincoln and Lancaster County 2012 Environmental Leadership Awards Ceremony will be held from 7:30 to
+The City of Lincoln and Lancaster County Environmental Leadership Awards Ceremony will be held on Friday,

 Awards are given in each of the following categories:

 - Education - educating the public or providing education in schools/colleges

 - Community or Nonprofit Organization

 To be eligible for an award, nominees must have been instrumental in identifying, reducing, or solving an environmental problem and/or promoting public awareness and active concern for the enhancement and protection of the environment.
 Additionally, nominee s must demonstrate one or more of the following environmental practices: